BurdetteLamar/RubyTest/examples/github/api/tester_tour/md_files/Meet.md

 - At the top of the log is a summary of the counts of verdicts, failures (failed verdicts), and errors (unexpected exceptions).
 - Element `test_method` gives the test name, timestamp, and duration.
-- The section named `With GitHubClient` contains all logging from the test itself.
+- The section named `Test` contains all logging from the test itself.
 - The last section gives the count of errors (unexpected exceptions).
 Its verdict expects that count to be 0.
 - (Attribute `volatile`, seen in element `verdict`, has to do with the Changes Report, and is of no present interest.)